Tuesday, November 30, 2010

 And this soapstone pencil cup comes from Kenya.

 Dog lovers might enjoy this Dog Words Pencil Holder Can - one of a number of such cans by Making Time TC.
+Update on Sept.
+8, 2013: This specific pencil holder can has sold, but there are still many others to choose from.

 Dorothy Domingo has a couple of turquoise pencil cups.
 Update on Jan.
 22, 2013: Dorothy Domingo is no longer selling pencil cups.